March 23 Movement: CNDP integration and the formation of the M23 rebellion

 Following the integration of the CNDP into FARDC, the Congolese government initially regarded this arrangement as a temporary solution to the ongoing instability in the eastern provinces.
 However, the integration process inadvertently consolidated the CNDP's influence within the national army.
 CNDP leaders, notably Ntaganda, utilized their positions to accumulate wealth through mineral smuggling, embezzlement, and unauthorized taxation systems.
-Moreover, the CNDP leadership strategically co-opted officers from rival armed groups to broaden its base of power.
+The CNDP leadership strategically co-opted officers from rival armed groups to broaden its base of power.

 Efforts by the Congolese government to deploy former CNDP commanders beyond the Kivu provinces, initiated in September 2010, met with significant resistance.
 Former CNDP members justified their refusal by citing concerns over security, perceived anti-Tutsi discrimination, and unresolved hostilities with the FDLR.
 In response, Ntaganda sought alliances with ex-combatants from the Patriotes Résistants Congolais (PARECO), a group historically opposed to the CNDP.
 Talks held in Minova, South Kivu, in late 2010, aimed to forge a coalition of disaffected officers who accused the national military leadership of corruption.

 In February 2011, the government launched a regimentation initiative to streamline the military structure and eliminate parallel command systems.
 This effort inadvertently strengthened Ntaganda's network, as he positioned loyal officers in key military posts.
 Exploiting the weak administrative oversight in Kinshasa, former CNDP officers retained substantial autonomy within the national army.
 Frictions within the CNDP ranks intensified, particularly between Ntaganda and Colonel Sultani Makenga.
-At the same time, Kinshasa attempted to promote Colonel Innocent Gahizi as a counterweight to Ntaganda, exacerbating internal divisions.
+At the same time, Kinshasa attempted to promote Colonel Innocent Gahizi as a counterweight to Ntaganda.
 A United Nations report from December 2011 indicated that members of the CNDP, PARECO, and Forces Républicaines Fédéralistes (FRF) feared that the upcoming 2011–2012 electoral cycle would marginalize them within the FARDC.

 As a preemptive measure, they sought to entrench their influence by securing command appointments during the regimentation process.
 The controversial elections of November 2011, widely criticized for electoral fraud, created an opening for international donors to demand military and institutional reforms.
 In response, the Congolese government moved to dismantle the CNDP network.
 A pivotal meeting in February 2012 between Presidential Advisor Augustin Katumba Mwanke and Rwandan officials included a proposal to offer economic incentives to secure Rwandan cooperation in deploying ex-CNDP officers outside the Kivus.